 Pause Cell Phone Service with T-Mobile:

 While all the major cell phone companies offer discounts, T-Mobile offers one of the best military cell phone discounts.
-Active duty service members have the ability to suspend their T-Mobile account for up to 39 months during a deployment.
+Active duty service members can suspend their T-Mobile account for up to 39 months during a deployment.
 Contact your customer service department for more information.

 Pause Cell Phone Service with U.S. Cellular: